-I wasn’t a fan of this style of filmmaking because I felt like it was often too blasé, too casual, too non-eventful, and therefore too self-indulgent.
+I wasn’t originally a fan of this style of filmmaking because I felt like it was often too blasé, too casual, too non-eventful, and therefore too self-indulgent.
 I was totally not interested in characters “mumbling” about their lives.

 Being a fan of absolute naturalism on film, it’s funny that I really resisted this style of filmmaking.
-And then I saw Sebastian Silva’s film, Nasty Baby.
-(Which, btw, I learned is actually “mumblegore” – mixing mumblecore and horror.
-Aye!)

 My friend suggested that I watch Nasty Baby for stylistic research on another project I’m developing.
+I watched the Sebastian Silva film—which, btw, I learned is actually “mumblegore“: mixing mumblecore and horror.
+Aye!

 Every creator knows to do tons of reference research.
 This feeds your ideas, stimulates your creativity and savviness.

-I had no idea that this film was Mumblecore until I started watching it… and I almost gave up about 20 minutes into the film.
+I had no idea that this film was mumblecore until I started watching it.
+And I almost gave up about 20 minutes into the film.
 But I thought “Heidi, study this!
-Stay with it.
+Stay with it.“

 And before I knew it… the style and film totally grew on me.
 I couldn’t stop watching the film.